 An apparatus immersed in liquid nitrogen will cool to approximately -195°C. Our design, using a controller and heater, permits the cryostat to be set at any temperature above liquid nitrogen temperature.

-The Cryostat comprises an insulated machined copper equalizing block inside an 80mm diameter tube 480mm long, attached via a flange to a lid, giving access for three thermometers, a vacuum port, and a Lemo connector for the temperature sensor and heater.
+The Cryostat for sale here comprises an insulated machined copper equalizing block inside an 80mm diameter tube 480mm long, attached via a flange to a lid, giving access for three thermometers, a vacuum port, and a Lemo connector for the temperature sensor and heater.
 A cable runs to a controller, which sets the temperature.
 An RS422 connector permits the calibration to be automated using one of our Software programs.

-The most used range for the Isotech Cryostat is between -80°C and-180°C. This temperature range is selected because oxygen condenses at -186°C, and if this is then accidentally coiled off, it can cause a health and safety issue.
+The most used range for the Isotech Cryostat cold calibration system is between -80°C and-180°C. This temperature range is selected because oxygen condenses at -186°C, and if this is then accidentally coiled off, it can cause a health and safety issue.
 The performance of the Cryostat actually improves as the temperature is lowered, because the temperature difference between Cryostat and its surrounding liquid nitrogen is smaller.
 These measurements were made with two 670 model thermometers.